 The victim was later taken to a local hospital for treatment.

-El Chorro is one of Spain's most popular climbing spots, located next to the "death road" Desfiladero de los Gaitanes.
-The village is also a popular destination for cyclists, hikers and campers.
+El Chorro is one of Spain's most popular hiking spots, located next to the "death road" Desfiladero de los Gaitanes.
+The village is also popular with cyclists, hikers and campers.

-Walking on the world's most dangerous 'death road' over a hundred years old
+Walking on the world's most dangerous hundred-year-old 'death road'

-Despite being dubbed ' the most dangerous walking path in the world ', El Caminito del Rey is still one of the most popular tourist attractions in Spain, attracting hundreds of thousands of visitors each year.
+Despite being dubbed ' the most dangerous walking path in the world ', El Caminito del Rey is still one of the most popular tourist attractions in Spain with hundreds of thousands of visitors each year.